This post may contain affiliate links. Please see our disclosure policy.

 - Smoked Sausage: Use any type of smoked sausage, andouille, or kielbasa you like.
 I love using an all-natural beef or chicken smoked sausage made without MSG or gluten.

-- Quinoa: Use tri-colored or white quinoa and be sure to rinse it really well before adding to the dish to remove any bitter flavor.
+- Quinoa: Use tri-colored or white quinoa and be sure to rinse it well before adding to the dish to remove any bitter flavor.

 - Cajun Seasoning: Homemade cajun seasoning adds the best flavor to this simple dish.